kevinkawchak/Generative-AI-Drug-Synthesis/README.md

-Many medical and quantum machine learning Python notebooks, R&D presentations, and literature studies following the Build, Measure, and Learn methodology.
+A collection of medical and quantum machine learning Python notebooks, R&D presentations, and literature studies following the Build, Measure, and Learn methodology.